psychopy/workshops/source/3hrs/11intermediateBuilder.rst

 - select which 'group' we want to push a project to
 - add a description that will appear on the 'Experiment' page online
 - add keywords to help future users find your task (if you make it public)
-- choose if we want the task to be public*
+- choose if we want the task to be public (we can change that later)

-*we can change the visibility of our task later

 .. nextSlide::